persistent image in ERROR status after VM delete

-#4 Updated by Sachin Agarwal about 5 years ago
+#4 Updated by Sachin Agarwal over 5 years ago

 I have the same issue.
 I thought its a bug until I came across this.
 In my case I am using the saturniscsi driver for persistent images and when I delete the VM the image goes into a "err" state until I run oneimage enable.

 The reasoning behind the decision does hold weight, although end-users will have an additional step to perform before re-using the persistent images.